yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_database.md

 `true` — This database can be cloned by any user with `CREATEDB` privileges.
 Specify `false` to only superusers or the owner of the database can clone it.

-### COLOCATED
+### COLOCATION

-Colocated table support is currently in [Beta](/preview/faq/general/#what-is-the-definition-of-the-beta-feature-tag).

-Specify `true` if all tables for this database should be colocated on a single tablet.
-See [colocated tables architecture](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/ysql-colocated-tables.md) for details on when colocated tables are useful.
+Specify `true` if tables for this database should be colocated on a single tablet by default.
+See [Colocated tables](../../../../../architecture/docdb-sharding/colocated-tables/) for details on when colocated tables are beneficial.

 Default is `false` and every table in the database will have its own set of tablets.